dinaiprahem/MazeGame/README.md

 # Maze Game

 Welcome to the Maze Game repository!
-This project is a console-based maze game written in C#.
-The game features a player navigating through a maze using keyboard arrow keys to reach the exit.
+Maze Game is a C# console-based game where players navigate a randomly generated maze using arrow keys.
+The objective is to find the exit, which is always reachable.
+This project demonstrates basic game mechanics, maze generation, and user input handling in C# using Object-Oriented Programming (OOP) principles.

 ## Project Overview